-Subsequent to final acceptance, a choir may not change its repertoire or the order in which it will be sung.
-The five-member international jury allocates marks for the technical and artistic quality of the chosen programme and the overall quality of its performance.
-It will also take into account how well the choir communicates with the audience in a performance situation.
+Individual repertoire requirements are described under each competition heading (see 'Competition Categories').
+The adjudicators allocate marks for the technical and artistic quality of the chosen programme and the overall quality of its performance.
+They will also take into account how well the choir communicates with the audience in a performance situation.

 Complete applications include: